An abstract approximation tool for mixed-dimensional and equidimensional modeling: Introduction

-The first two sections of this paper is dedicated to introducing the reader to cochain complexes and the aforementioned relevant examples of double complexes.
-In \Cref{section: cochain map}, we describe the construction of a cochain map between the two complexes after a preliminary example. \Cref{section: properties of the cochain map} shows that the cochain map is bounded from above and below, hence the image defines a subcomplex.
+The next section is dedicated to introducing the reader to cochain complexes and the aforementioned relevant examples of double complexes.
+In \Cref{section: cochain map}, we describe the construction of a cochain map between the two complexes after a preliminary example. \Cref{section: properties of the cochain map} shows that the cochain map is bounded from above and below, and therefore defines an isomorphism between the domain complex of the simplicial de Rham complex and its image (realized as a subcomplex of the \v{C}ech-de Rham complex).
+Moreover, we introduce weights in the inner products of the simplicial de Rham complex.
+The weighted inner products establish invariant boundedness with respect to the thickness of the overlaps in the open cover.